-Now in its third year running, TimberFever is a design-build competition presented by Moses Structural Engineers.
-We bring architecture and civil engineering students from universities across Ontario together to build a life-size structure out of wood.
+Now in its ninth year running, TimberFever® is a design-build competition presented by Moses Structural Engineers.
+We bring architecture and civil engineering students from universities across Canada together to build a life-size structure out of wood.

 Our mission is to create collaboration between students of architecture and engineering, while developing design, construction and communication skills that will be invaluable to their future careers.

 TimberFever was inspired by the Defi Cecobois competition held annually by Cecobois in Quebec.
 Nous vous remercions, Cecobois, de nous inspirer!

 Moses Structural Engineers is an award winning structural engineering firm providing custom design work using wood, steel, concrete, masonry and a variety of other materials.
 They are pioneers in new types of construction methods and designed the first five CLT buildings in Ontario.

 In 2014 TD Place Stadium in Lansdowne Park received the “Institutional-Commercial Wood Design Award” from Ontario Wood WORKS!
 The Grotto Sauna received several awards including the 2014 “Ontario Wood Award” from Ontario Wood WORKS!
 It was also the “Popular Choice Winner” in the 2015 Architizer A+ Awards.